Henaccount/NW-HideByCoords/README.md

 <b>You cannot use the Minus for the Numbers, you need to write negative numbers like this: neg15.668 instead of -15.668</b>

+Tipp: with this AutoCAD tool (https://github.com/Henaccount/ClipBox-ACAD-NW) using the command: "ClipBoxNwWriteBatchOnly", you can speed up the creation of the batch file.
+Just select the boxes that you created in AutoCAD (using your NW model as xref) and execute the command.
+As a result you will see the coordinates in the "clipboxnw.bat" in your documents folder.